rbroderi/drakkenheim/content/Homebrew.md

 	This spell cannot be cast indoors.
 - Criticals are max+roll
-- lightning is now 20 connected 5x5
+- lightning is now 20 connected 5ftx5ft areas.
+The areas must move away from or perpendicular from the caster.
 - new jump formula
 	10 + 5 * str mod, minimum 5 ft - uses 10 ft of movement.
 	ie